 But the Whirlpool is more than just a pretty appliance.
 It also has a lot of power behind it, as we found out in the washing tests.

 The Whirlpool dominated all of our washing tests, completely removing ketchup and mud stains from our testing strips.
-It came in as the top performer in our bedsheet test - removing mud, ketchup and sambhar entirely, and lightening the tea stains enough that they no longer bothered us.
+It came in as the top performer in our bed sheet test - removing mud, ketchup and sambhar entirely, and lightning the tea stains enough that they no longer bothered us.

-Also present are manual programs like rinse only or spin by which you can reduce you washing time and perform only a rinse cycle or a fast spin/ dry cycle for your clothes.
+Also present are manual programs like rinse only or spin by which you can reduce your washing time and perform only a rinse cycle or a fast spin/ dry cycle for your clothes.

-In addition to the 12 main program there are also 4 extra programs for added functionality, for example the express wash program can be clubbed with some of the 12 programs and it will help reduce wash time, the deep clean program is for better cleaning, while the delay wash program will delay the wash time.
+In addition to the 12 main programs there are also 4 extra programs for added functionality, for example, the express wash program can be clubbed with some of the 12 programs and it will help reduce wash time, the deep clean program is for better cleaning, while the delay wash program will delay the wash time.

-The water usage data for this washing machine wasn’t available on the their site, and the service centre couldn’t provide us with the information either.
-We estimate it to consume around 4400 litres per month if you use it everyday.
+The water usage data for this washing machine wasn’t available on their site, and the service centre couldn’t provide us with the information either.
+We estimate it to consume around 4400 litres per month if you use it every day.

 The annual maintenance contract will come to around Rs.
 3655 per year after warranty.
 This is well worth it for the quality of wash and ease of use that you’re getting.